youssefh4/Anatomy-tasks-team-8/README.md

 - [anatomy-tasks](https://github.com/MeMo146/anatomy-tasks):
   Deep learning and classical methods for medical image segmentation, including code, datasets, and documentation to support research and educational projects.

----

-*Add more projects or groups as your team grows!*